deepomicslab/LocalHGT/README.md

 |pair_end| number of paired-end reads supported the breakpoint pair     |

 ## Dependency
+We recommand construct the environment using `conda` with the `environment.yml`.
+Users can also prepare the env as follows:
 ```
 Python 3.8+
 Python Module: scipy, numpy, pandas, sklearn, pysam, scikit-bio, biopython, pyfaidx